getBoolean/flutter_boolean_template/README.md

 ### Integration Tests

-This repository uses `patrol`, which provides visual feedback to the tester and takes screenshots automatically.
-Integration tests are located in the `integration_test` directory.
+`patrol` provides visual feedback to the tester andtakes screenshots automatically.
+These integration tests are located in the `integration_test` directory.

 To run the tests, see the instructions in the [Patrol documentation](https://pub.dev/packages/patrol)